nadiyadrakrishna/weather-forecast-app/README.md

 Open a Pull Request

-📜 License
-This project is licensed under the MIT License – see the LICENSE file for details.

 📧 Contact
 For questions or suggestions, feel free to open an issue on GitHub.

-🌦️ Built with curiosity, learning, and a love for clean UI
-## 👤 Author

 Developed by [@nadiyadrakrishna](https://github.com/nadiyadrakrishna)